 In 2003, a former Rhodesian soldier, Colonel Lionel Dyck highlighted that, he was working in cohorts with General Vitalis Zvinavashe in a bid to oust Mugabe and subsequently forming a power-sharing government to be headed by Emmerson Mnangagwa (who was the then Speaker of Parliament) with Morgan Tsvangirai as one of his deputies.
 This probably explains the organisation of the Tsholotsho Coup of 2004 in which Mnangagwa and his comrades in arms opposed the appointment of Mujuru.

 After the 2004 ZANU Congress, the succession battle was intensifying.
 Mujuru again was calling for the end of Mugabe reign.
 This became his rhetoric during the 2006 ZANU PF Conference held in Goromonzi, the December 2007 Extra-Ordinary Congress as well as the 2008 'Bhora Musango' Campaign.

 Factionalism within ZANU PF

-Reportedly they were two main factions within the party, led by Mujuru and another by Mnangagwa.
+Reportedly there were two main factions within the party, led by Mujuru and another by Mnangagwa.
 The two factions were said to be garnering to replace Mugabe.
 The rift between the warring factions widened during Grace Mugabe's "Meet the People" rallies which saw the first lady embarking on a countrywide campaign denouncing factional leaders.
 The rallies took place during the month of October in 2014 and were followed by dismissals, suspensions and expulsions of party members believed to be linked to the then Vice President Mujuru.
 The First Lady embarked on her tours after she was propelled to lead the Women's League and her tours were poised on exposing the rot and or rogue elements within the party, a process which she likened as to the process of removing evil spirits which were brooding within the party.

 The Mujuru Faction

 There was a general belief that the Mujuru faction enjoyed majority support in the politburo.
 It had the support of ZANU PF hardliners including Secretary for Administration Didymus Mutasa, Spokesperson Rugare Gumbo, National Chairman Simon Khaya Moyo, War Veterans leader Jabulani Sibanda and National Commissar Webster Shamu.